IoannShilo/machine_learning/README.md

 Shilo Ivan Vladimirovich

-There is repository to show employers my skills in machine learning.
+This is the repository to show employers my skills in machine learning.